jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - handle shift + arrows to highlight text
   - add a stack for kill/yank
   - add a stack for undo/redo
+- add a new command self diagnostic that will run a series of tests to check the environment and help figure out what's wrong.

 [valet-issues]: https://github.com/jcaillon/valet/issues